-Karen Sheldon has been elected as president and Greg Ireland has stepped in as Chief Executive following the resignation of Greg Bicknell.
+Karen Sheldon has been elected President of the Chamber of Commerce and Greg Ireland has stepped in as Chief Executive following the resignation of Greg Bicknell.
 Alice Springs-based Nicole Walsh has been appointed Chief Operations Officer.

 The new leadership paid tribute to Mr Bicknell, who was at the Chamber for 17 years, including six as Chief Executive.
 He is credited with working effectively with the board of management to return the organisation to financial stability.